Advanced setups

 Before you proceed, ensure you have set up all necessary GCP services.

-To run a local instance of the services container, you need to set all of the environment variables in the custom_dc/env.list file, including all the GCP ones.
+To run a local instance of the services container, you need to set all of the GCP-related environment variables in the env.list file.

-2. In the right-hand window, scroll to Environment variables.
+3. In the right-hand window, select the Containers tab and scroll down to the Environment variables section.

 • Bash script